dotnet/csharpstandard/standard/expressions.md

 When no dynamic expressions are involved, C# defaults to static binding, which means that the compile-time types of subexpressions are used in the selection process.
 However, when one of the subexpressions in the operations listed above is a dynamic expression, the operation is instead dynamically bound.

+It is a compile time error if a method invocation is dynamically bound and any of the parameters, including the receiver, has the `in` modifier.

 ### 12.3.2 Binding-time

 Static binding takes place at compile-time, whereas dynamic binding takes place at run-time.
 In the following subclauses, the term ***binding-time*** refers to either compile-time or run-time, depending on when the binding takes place.